intermine/im-docs/docs/embedding/apps-b.rst

 Component config file
 ~~~~~~~~~~~~~~~~~~~~~

 To write a component config file in JSON refer to the `standard <https://github.com/component/component/wiki/Spec>`_.
-For custom types that ``apps-b`` handles enlist these source files in the ``apps-b`` section.
-This way our component can be installed by the default installer yet our builder know where to look for custom source files.

-Remember, only source files (not JS or CSS) go to the ``apps-b`` section.

 .. code-block:: javascript